GovTechSG/purple-a11y-desktop/README.md

 ---

-## Usage
+## Basic usage

-Provide a valid URL to scan in the text box and press the "Scan" button.
+Enter a valid URL to scan in the textbox and press the "Scan" button.
+The default settings will crawl your website and scan 100 pages for accessibility issues.

-## Limiting the number of pages scanned
+## Limit number of pages scanned

 If you find a scan takes too long to complete due to large website, or there are too many pages in a sitemap to scan, you may choose to limit number of pages scanned.
 Click on the drop down and enter the desired number of pages to scan.